emca-it/EnergySOAR/07-0-0-Integrations/Responders/MailIncidentStatus/MailIncidentStatus.rst

 mail_html_style_tag_content  The css content of the style tag for the HTML mail body.
-Define table, th, hd, .first, and .second elements. tlp_amber_mail_addresses     Mail addresses which are allowed to receive tlp:amber classified incidents tlp_green_mail_domains       Mail domains which are allowed to receive tlp:green classified incidents thehive_url                  URL pointing to your TheHive installation, e.g. 'http://127.0.0.1:9000' thehive_apikey               TheHive API key which is used get tasks and other elements of the incident
+Define table, th, hd, .first, and .second elements. tlp_amber_mail_addresses     Mail addresses which are allowed to receive tlp:amber classified incidents tlp_green_mail_domains       Mail domains which are allowed to receive tlp:green classified incidents thehive_url                  URL pointing to your Energy SOAR Base installation, e.g. 'http://127.0.0.1:9000' thehive_apikey               Energy SOAR Base API key which is used get tasks and other elements of the incident
 ===========================  ============================================================================================================